JRobber/showcase/README.md

 ### Summary

 In this step we will create the component for the header of our showcase.

 ### Instructions

-Create a component in the `component` folder called `Header` that renders a single div that takes up 100% of the width of the screen and have a header element labled "Showcase".
-Let's also align our header element in the center of the div.
+Create a component in the component folder called `Header` that renders a single `div` that takes up 100% of the width of the screen and inside that `div` have a header element labled "Showcase".
+Let's also align our header element in the center of the `div`.
 When adding our CSS let's use an `id` of `#header-component`.
-After you're done creating the Header component import it into `App.js` and render it.
+After you're done creating the `Header` component import it into `App.js` and `render` it.

 <details>